cmda-minor-web-1718/performance-matters-checklist/readme.md

 ## Minification

+*   Add some more points here...
-*   Minify the JS and CSS files.
+*   Minify the JS and CSS files

 ### Images